 Public spaces protection orders (PSPOs)

-Public Spaces Protection Orders (PSPOs) are intended to deal with a nuisance or problem in a particular area that is detrimental to the local community's qualify of life, by imposing conditions on the use of that area which apply to everyone so that the majority of law-abiding people can use and enjoy our public spaces and be safe from anti-social behaviour.
+Public Spaces Protection Orders (PSPOs) are intended to deal with a nuisance or problem in a particular area that is detrimental to the local community's qualify of life.
+The PSPO imposes conditions (which apply to everyone) on the use of that area so that the majority of law-abiding people can use and enjoy our public spaces and be safe from antisocial behaviour.

 PSPOs came into force on 20 October 2014 under section 59 to 65 of the Anti-Social Behaviour, Crime and Policing Act 2014, and replace Gating Orders, Dog Control Orders and Designated Public Place Orders.